Transcription

 You have to take advantage of all those little moments when you are physically busy, but your brain is totally available.

-Another good time to practice French is at the gym.
+Another good time to practice French is at the gym, for example.

-When I ride my bike, I like to put videos, series for example, in English with English subtitles.
+When I'm riding my bike, I like to put videos, series for example, in English with English subtitles.

 It allows me to make double use of my time, both by doing sports and by improving my English.

-You don't speak enough French and this is essential to be proactive in your learning.
+You don't speak enough French, and that's essential if you're to be proactive in your learning.

-I know that's the most complicated thing to set up because you have to find someone to talk to.
+I know it's the most complicated thing to set up because you have to find someone to talk to.

-You may already know this, but I offer private online conversation classes and I try to open up as many slots as possible, so feel free to check out my website if you want to book a slot.
+You may already know that I offer private online conversation lessons, and I'm trying to open up as many slots as possible, so don't hesitate to take a look at my website if you'd like to book a slot.

-But if you prefer to talk with other people, if you are looking for people to talk to in French in your city, there may be an Alliance Française that organizes events.
+But if you'd rather talk to other people - if you're looking for people to talk to in French in your town, for example - there may be an Alliance Française that organizes events.

-And I know that there are also online language exchange sites that allow you to find pen pals who speak French.
+And I know that there are also online language exchange sites where you can find French-speaking pen pals.

-And finally, one last thing that you are most certainly doing and that is blocking your progress, and I told you, this is something I do too, you are not being kind enough to yourself.
+And finally, one last thing that you're most certainly doing and that's blocking your progress, and I've told you, I'm doing that too, you're not being kind enough to yourself.

-And I'm not being kind enough to myself in my learning of other languages.
+And I'm not kind enough to myself when it comes to learning other languages.

-We never take the time to congratulate ourselves on what we have already learned, on the progress we have already made in the language.
+We never take the time to congratulate ourselves on what we've already learned, on the progress we've already made in the language.

-Very often, we only see what we have to learn.
+Very often, we only see what we still have to learn.

 There is an expression in French that is "voir le verre à moitié vide".

-It means that you only see the negative aspects, you only see what you have to do and not what you have already done.
+This means you only see the negative aspects, you only see what you still have to do and not what you've already done.

 You need to change your mindset and see the glass as half full.

-You have to congratulate yourself, say "Bravo!
+You have to congratulate yourself, say "Well done!
 I've already learned a lot.
 I still have a lot to learn, but I'm already proud of my progress."

 And you'll see, it will give you more confidence and it will really help you to progress.

-Having self-confidence is really key to dare to speak in another language, to dare to speak in French and not to block.
+Self-confidence is the key to daring to speak in another language, to daring to speak in French and not blocking.

 You should be proud of what you have already learned.